-In temperate Europe, anthropogenic vegetation is a melting pot of floras from different origins.
-Starting with a pool of native species favored by humans, and constantly enriched by human-assisted arrival of alien (i.e. non-native) species (Pokorná et al. 2018).
+In temperate Europe, anthropogenic vegetation is a melting pot of floras from different biogeographical origins.
+The starting native pool of species favored by humans has been constantly enriched by human-assisted arrival of alien (i.e. non-native) species (Pokorná et al. 2018).
 The introduction of archaeophytes (i.e. alien species arriving before 1.500 CE) likely started in the early Neolithic and peaked in the Bronze Age, with successive waves during periods of accelerated human colonization such as the early Middle Ages (Pokorná et al. 2018).
 In Europe, synanthropic archaeophytes include many Mediterranean taxa originating from the segetal flora of the Near East (Zohary 1950).
 Some of these archaeophytes are ‘obligate weeds’ that do not occur in non-anthropogenic habitats and are assumed to have evolved together with human agriculture (Zohary 1950).
-Since many archaeophytes started their expansion into temperate areas during the Mid-Holocene warm period, it is difficult to disentangle to what extent this expansion was favored by human activities and/or ongoing climatic changes (; ).
 The synanthropic flora of Europe has been further enriched by neophytes, alien taxa that arrived after the expansion of intercontinental trade in the Modern Age (after 1.500 CE) (Brun 2009).
-Synanthropic neophytes therefore include many American, African, and Asian taxa that arrived in Europe because of the global trade networks established by western European colonialism (Lenzner et al. 2022).
-In the last century, the European anthropogenic vegetation has shown a decrease in species richness and diversity (Pyšek et al. 2004), as rare synanthropic species have become rarer, and neophytes have increased their abundance at the expense of natives and archaeophytes (Lososová & Simonova 2008).
+Synanthropic neophytes therefore include many American, African and Asian taxa that arrived in Europe because of the global trade networks established by western European colonialism (Lenzner et al. 2022).
+In the last century, the European anthropogenic vegetation has shown a decrease in species richness and diversity (Pyšek et al. 2004), as rare synanthropic species have become rarer and neophytes have increased their abundance at the expense of natives and archaeophytes (Lososová & Simonova 2008).